AlgoMaster Logo

 What keeps them connected are those pointers linking one node to the next.

-This structure makes linked lists highly flexible.
-You can grow or shrink them dynamically, and insertions or deletions don’t require shifting large chunks of memory like arrays do.
+This structure makes linked lists flexible to grow and shrink, and insertions or deletions do not require shifting large chunks of memory like arrays do.

 But this flexibility comes with a trade-off.